inform-health-informatics/emap_documentation/technical_overview/Background_information.md

 talking to a doctor, who may refer them for an X-ray to be taken on a very specific ward.
 So for that purpose the patient is taken, either by medical staff or by making their own way to a different location in the hospital to take the X-ray.
-Once that has finished, the patient is then sent back to the doctor they talked to before and based on the image taken, the doctor decides what is best in the case of the patient, e.g. whether a plaster is appropriate because the bone is fractured or pain killers suffice as it was more of a shock than any damage taken to the physical structure of the patient.
+Once that has finished, the patient is then sent back to the doctor they talked to before and based on the image taken, the doctor decides how best the patient can eb aided, e.g. whether a plaster is appropriate because the bone is fractured or pain killers suffice as it was more of a shock than any damage taken to the physical structure of the patient.

-It is important to note that this is a very simple example for illustration purposes and depending on the complications experienced by a patient, they may be admitted into hospital for a period of time, being operated on to stabilise their conditions, or they might come back after having been released with potentially new conditions.
+It is important to note that this is a very simple example for illustration purposes and depending on the complications experienced by a patient, they may be admitted into hospital for a period of time, being operated on to stabilise their conditions, or they might come back after having been released from hospital with potential new conditions.

 Nonetheless, we see some important concepts emerge from this simplistic example that are important for understanding what data needs to be governed in a hospital at real-time: